BomScoob12/BomScoob12/README.md

 ## Hi there 👋 I'm Sarawit Kraukham
-### Now I am interested about Java development💻, And try to learning it. 📖🔍
+### I am interested in Java development💻 And Backend development.
+Now I'm trying to learn it. 📖🔍

 ### I'm currently studying at King Mongkut's University of Technology Thonburi (KMUTT). 🐜🐜🐜